-Changes to the EEZ Fees Regulations need to occur by 29 May 2023 in order for new charge-out rates to be implemented from 1 July 2023.
-This is in order to allow for a minimum of 28 days before the changes come into effect, and to meet the requirements in section 145 of the EEZ Act that any charge that applies in any financial year must have been made before the start of the financial year.
+Final timing of changes to the EEZ Fees Regulations needs to occur by 29 May 2023, in order to allow for a minimum of 28 days before the changes come into effect and to meet the requirements in section 145 of the EEZ Act that any charge that applies in any financial year must have been made before the start of the financial year.
+This will enable implementation of new charge-out rates from 1 July 2023.